caffemisto/Audacity-A-B-Test/Test.md

 **3. Net Conversion** - .0156

 As this data is using constrained measurements rather than non-parametric values, the analytic standard deviation should be reliable, and emprical values should not need to be used.

+##Sizing

+For this evaluation, I opted not to do the Bonferroni correction.
+I made this decision based on the fact I was looking for a specific outcome in each of my evaluation metrics, therefore my metrics are inherently conservative, and should not need the extra caution of the Bonferroni correction.

+After putting the values in the sample size calculator (http://www.evanmiller.org/ab-testing/sample-size.html) and multiplying by the likelihood ratios for each event, I received the following necessary sample sizes in pageviews for each group:

+**1. Gross Conversion** - 322,937.5<br>
+**2. Retention** - 3,368,909.1<br>
+**3. Net Conversion** - 342,662.5

+At first glance, that number for retention is untennably high.
+At 40,000 pageviews per day, It would take over 75 days per group if we were to divert 100% of our traffic, which is far longer than we want to use.
+So we will be forced to focus on gross coversion and net conversion.

+By doubling the higher of those two numbers, we can determine that we will need a total of **685325** pageviews in order to ensure that our experiment provides the requesite amount statistical information.

+##Duration & Exposure

+I felt this experiment did not pose a strong risk to traffic, although some effect would presumably be noticeable.
+That said, because of the number of pageviews necessary, using a small percentage of the traffic for the experiment would take far too long.
+Therefore, It was decided to divert 75% of the traffic for this experiment.
+At that rate, we would be able to achieve 685,325 pageviews within 23 days.

+##Sanity Checks

+For my invariant metrics, I calculated and observed the following values:

+###Number of Cookies
+**Lower Bound** - .4988<br>
+**Upper Bound** - .5012<br>
+**Observed Value** .5006-

+###Number of Clicks on "Free trial"
+**Lower Bound** - .4959<br>
+**Upper Bound** - .5041<br>
+**Observed Value** .5005-

+###Click-through Probability
+**Lower Bound** - -.0013<br>
+**Upper Bound** - .0013<br>
+**Observed Value** - .0000

+It appears that all of my invariant metrics are within their expected values, and that traffic was likely diverted correctly.
+These sanity checks were passed.